GospelSounders/adventhymnals/content/02.christ-in-song/07.501-600/09.581-590/10.Man-the-Life-Boat!/docs.md

 Thou, who bid'st us dare the surges,
 Stay us at the struggling oar!
 Nay!  go with us to the rescue!
 Shall they sink in sight of shore?

-Chorus:
-Man the life-boat!
-Man the life-boat!
-Help, for Christ's sake, them that drown!
-In the peril of great waters,
-Let them not go down!
+[Chorus]

 3.
 Man the life-boat!
 Man the life-boat!